altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "I understand--"<br/>

 Regis summarized his information and briefed them to Diethart.
-The men who finished unloading looked at them from afar.
+The men who finished unloading looked at them from afar.<br/>

-Regis told the plan in detail.
+Regis told the plan in detail.<br/>

-After listening carefully, Diethart nodded.
+After listening carefully, Diethart nodded.<br/>

 "...
 Understood...
 I will get it done."<br/>

 "That's a big help!"<br/>

-Diethart responded to Altina's extended right hand this time.
+Diethart responded to Altina's extended right hand this time.<br/>

-Regis shook his hand too.
+Regis shook his hand too.<br/>

 "I am very grateful."<br/>

 "In order to return the favor to the young princess, I swear to accomplish the task on my nation's honor.
-And... on my love for Mr. Strategist too.
+And... on my love for Mr. Strategist too.<br/>

 "You mean love among friends and brothers right!?"<br/>

-The strong youth smiled gently.
+The strong youth smiled gently.<br/>

-He then looked at Altina seriously and bowed.
+He then looked at Altina seriously and bowed.<br/>

-The cape made from a lion fluttered in the wind, Diethart and his men disappeared into the snowy forest.
+The cape made from a lion fluttered in the wind, Diethart and his men disappeared into the snowy forest.<br/>

-The Germania federation was large.
+The Germania federation was large.<br/>

-A coalition of 22 smaller kingdoms and Duchies.
+A coalition of 22 smaller kingdoms and Duchies.<br/>

-But the rule of Chairman St. Prussia wasn't perfect, and civil wars broke out frequently among member states.
+But the rule of Chairman St. Prussia wasn't perfect, and civil wars broke out frequently among member states.<br/>

-Varden Duchy belonged to this federation.
+Varden Duchy belonged to this federation.<br/>

 Since its formation, it's territory was threatened by its neighboring countries, especially the Bulgarian empire.
-But that changed with the construction of Fort Volks.
+But that changed with the construction of Fort Volks.<br/>

-The budget needed for war fell drastically.
+The budget needed for war fell drastically.<br/>

-Thanks to the iron ore mines and the cut in needless expenses, the Duchy's economic situation was one of the better ones among the Federation.
+Thanks to the iron ore mines and the cut in needless expenses, the Duchy's economic situation was one of the better ones among the Federation.<br/>

-Varden Duchy used the spare budget efficiently, hiring veteran mercenaries and top grade weapons to bolster its defense.
+Varden Duchy used the spare budget efficiently, hiring veteran mercenaries and top grade weapons to bolster its defense.<br/>

-With the expansion of its national power, they started expanding into the forest occupied by the barbarians.
+With the expansion of its national power, they started expanding into the forest occupied by the barbarians.<br/>

-Holger was a wandering mercenary who signed up after hearing the benefits at Fort Volks were great.
+Holger was a wandering mercenary who signed up after hearing the benefits at Fort Volks were great.<br/>

-He was going to be 28 this year.
+He was going to be 28 this year.<br/>

 He was hired 6 months ago.
-He might be a veteran as a mercenary, but he was just a rookie in Fort Volks and was treated like one.
+He might be a veteran as a mercenary, but he was just a rookie in Fort Volks and was treated like one.<br/>

-He exited the Fort's main gate on his horse.
+He exited the Fort's main gate on his horse.<br/>

 A distress call from the pioneers announcing the savages’ attackSeveral savages attack distress calls from the pioneers expanding into the forest were received.
-He headed out into the forest in order to exterminate the barbarians.
+He headed out into the forest in order to exterminate the barbarians.<br/>

-There were about 20 horsemen.
+There were about 20 horsemen.<br/>

-Only the leading rider was a knight of Varden Duchy, the rest were all mercenaries.
+Only the leading rider was a knight of Varden Duchy, the rest were all mercenaries.<br/>

-The breaths of the horses and men turned into white smog which trailed behind them, the snow was falling harder.
+The breaths of the horses and men turned into white smog which trailed behind them, the snow was falling harder.<br/>

-Holger cursed in his heart.
+Holger cursed in his heart.<br/>

 (Unacceptable...
 The savages are picking trouble on such a cold day...
 Why don't they just hibernate in the winter, how irritating.)

-Holger had no love towards Varden Duchy, Fort Volks or the expanding lands.
+Holger had no love towards Varden Duchy, Fort Volks or the expanding lands.<br/>

-Mercenaries only fight for themselves.
+Mercenaries only fight for themselves.<br/>

-Chasing after savages who ran when chased was a thankless job.
+Chasing after savages who ran when chased was a thankless job.<br/>

-They gradually approached the depth of the forest.
+They gradually approached the depth of the forest.<br/>

-The 20 riders advanced in a single file.
+The 20 riders advanced in a single file.<br/>

-Because of the withered branches and snow, the sun that was already covered by the clouds appeared dimmer.
+Because of the withered branches and snow, the sun that was already covered by the clouds appeared dimmer.<br/>

 According to reports, the barbarians escaped here.
-The horseman in front should be tracking the footprints of the savages.
+The horseman in front should be tracking the footprints of the savages.<br/>

-The old war horse Holger was riding on suddenly left the ranks.
+The old war horse Holger was riding on suddenly left the ranks.<br/>

 "Hey!"<br/>

-He pulled in the reigns, returning the horse into position.
+He pulled in the reigns, returning the horse into position.<br/>

 Don't give me more trouble!
-Holger felt uneasy as he swore.
+Holger felt uneasy as he swore.<br/>

 (Did we pursue too deep?)

-Holger looked at the knight leading the unit from the front.
+Holger looked at the knight leading the unit from the front.<br/>

 It was hard to express his opinion with his position, but could he suggest a short break using his horse as an excuse?
-As he was considering this, an arrow flew out.
+As he was considering this, an arrow flew out.<br/>

-It hit the light shoulder armor of the knight, bouncing off with a metallic thud.
+It hit the light shoulder armor of the knight, bouncing off with a metallic thud.<br/>

 Ambush!?

-As if the arrow was a cue, shuffling sounds erupted from the depth of the forest.
+As if the arrow was a cue, shuffling sounds erupted from the depth of the forest.<br/>

-There were way more than 20 people.
+There were way more than 20 people.<br/>

-The leading knight stopped his horse in a panic and screamed.
+The leading knight stopped his horse in a panic and screamed.<br/>

 "Savages!?"<br/>

 "Moron!!
 Don't stop!!"<br/>

-Holger couldn't help but yell at his superior.
+Holger couldn't help but yell at his superior.<br/>

 They were in a single file, so they couldn't retreat even if they stopped.
 They could only make a U-turn through the trees!

-Thinking the same thing, the other mercenaries changed their directions and spread out.
+Thinking the same thing, the other mercenaries changed their directions and spread out.<br/>

-They didn’t have the obligation to help the stupid knight.
+They didn’t have the obligation to help the stupid knight.<br/>

-They could only escape.
+They could only escape.<br/>

 It was said that white flags were useless against barbarians.
-They believed the savages were pests, avengers driven by hate and devils abandoned by the gods.
+They believed the savages were pests, avengers driven by hate and devils abandoned by the gods.<br/>

-Rumors said they will eat men alive or tear off limbs.
+Rumors said they will eat men alive or tear off limbs.<br/>

-Holger wiped off the annoying sweat on his back.
+Holger wiped off the annoying sweat on his back.<br/>

-The sound of footsteps could be heard from their retreat route.
+The sound of footsteps could be heard from their retreat route.<br/>

 "We are surrounded!"<br/>

-Someone screamed in despair.
+Someone screamed in despair.<br/>

 The mercenaries wanted to flee in another direction but were trapped.
-With no one taking command, they huddled up in a circle.
+With no one taking command, they huddled up in a circle.<br/>

-Even the horses held their breath in this unusual atmosphere.
+Even the horses held their breath in this unusual atmosphere.<br/>

-Holger's band was already in the depths of hell.
+Holger's band was already in the depths of hell.<br/>

-The figures of the savages appeared.
+The figures of the savages appeared.<br/>

 Wearing the fur of beasts and wielding swords or axes, they made strange sounds to intimidate others.
 Why did the report say only a few of them were sighted?
-It was a massive group large enough to encircle them like a wall.
+It was a massive group large enough to encircle them like a wall.<br/>

 One of the mercenaries groaned: